microsoft/sqldev/_includes/partials/php/crudunix.md

 ```

 Using your favorite text editor, create a new file called crud.php in the SqlServerSample folder.
 Paste the code below inside into the new file.
 This will insert, update, delete, and read a few rows.
-Open this file in your favorite text editor and replace the contents with the code below.
-Don't forget to replace the username and password with your own.
-Save and close the file.

 ```php
 <?php